Carrot family (Apiaceae)

 Each flower is about 1/8" (3 mm.) across, with 5 white petals that are notched in the middle, and 5 green sepals that are small and triangular.
 There are also up to 5 white stamens with 5 white anthers that are potentially observable; frequently, there appears to be fewer than 5 of these reproductive structures because they are fragile and short-lived.
 The blooming period occurs during early summer and lasts about 2 weeks.
 There is no noticeable floral scent.
 The root system is tuberous, which enables this plant to develop quickly during the spring and early summer.
 After blooming, it quickly fades away and becomes dormant for the rest of the year.

 Cultivation: The preference is light shade to full sun, and moist to slightly dry conditions.
 Wild Dill often grows in soil that is rich and loamy; it also tolerates some clay or rocky material.
 This plant should be cultivated more often in wildflower gardens.

 Range & Habitat: The native Wild Dill occurs occasionally in NE and central Illinois, but it is rare or absent elsewhere (see Distribution Map).
 Habitats include mesic black soil prairies, openings or edges near woodlands, areas along woodland paths, thickets, limestone glades, and bluffs.
 It often grows in grassy areas, but is easy to overlook, except during the short blooming period.
 This plant is more typical of high quality habitats than disturbed areas.

 Faunal Associations: The nectar of the flowers attracts many small bees, wasps, flies, and beetles.
 Among the flies, are such visitors as biting midges, Syrphid flies, thick-headed flies, Tachinid flies, flesh flies, bottle flies, Muscid flies, Chloropid flies, and others.
 Among the wasps, are such unusual visitors as cuckoo wasps and various parasitoid wasps, including the Chalcid, Perilampid, Eucoilid, Figitid, and Ichneumonid wasps.
 Little is known about this plant's relationship to mammalian herbivores; because the foliage is not known to be toxic, it is probably consumed by them occasionally.

-Photographic Location: The upper photograph was taken at Meadowbrook Park in Urbana, Illinois, while the lower photograph was taken above a fallen gravestone at Prospect Cemetery Prairie in Ford County, Illinois.
+Photographic Location: The photographs were taken at Meadowbrook Park in Urbana, Illinois, and at Prospect Cemetery Prairie in Ford County, Illinois.